 Finally, we arrive at Bwalya Mponda.
 Black clouds are looming on the horizon, but only a few drops of rain fall.
 Alex guides me to a house, owned by WWF, where I settle for the night.
 In the west, the sun disappears behind the clouds in a blaze of orange and red.
 After dark, a nightjar is calling, and numerous fireflies fly about, flashing.

 Unga men have adopted the European dress.
-The women wear a frock and a multi-coloured chitenge, a piece of cloth which is about two metres long and one metre wide.
-Unga babies spend almost all their time wrapped in a chitenge on the back of their mother (or sister, or grandmother), no matter what task she is performing.
+The women wear a European frock, and also a many-coloured chitenge, a piece of cloth, measuring about 2 x 1 m.
+Unga babies spend almost all their time wrapped in this cloth on the back of their mother (or sister, or grandmother), no matter what task she may be performing.

-I pay a visit to the local school, which is in a very poor condition.
+I pay a visit to the local school, which is in a very poor condition, and inside are very few tables and chairs for the children.
 Most Unga boys go to school for a longer or shorter period of time, but the girls must help their mother with her numerous tasks, so their education is often quite erratic.
 Unga people are of the opinion that education is not very important, as the children are just going to become fishermen or house wives.
 Education is also very expensive, and most Unga cannot afford to pay school fees.
-This is why the school building is not maintained, and there are very few tables and chairs for the children.
+This is why the school building is not maintained.